What we do

 Since inception, we have built up good relationships with a large proportion of secondary schools in Scotland, evidenced by the significant repeat business and helped by strong continuity in our team.
 Over the last ten years, our FEOs have delivered financial education to the vast majority of the secondary schools in Scotland (excluding special schools).

-In the last full academic session (2016/17), our FEOs visited over 243 schools and addressed almost 20,000 senior pupils, mainly S6, delivering 1,013 separate sessions (broadly equivalent to a class period in length of time).
+In the last full academic session (2018/19), our FEOs visited over 249 schools and addressed over 19,000 senior pupils, mainly S6, delivering 1,147 separate sessions (broadly equivalent to a class period in length of time).
+Please click here to find out how much students’ knowledge improved after our talks.

 Our FEOs do not sell or recommend any product but offer independent, impartial and practical advice for students and young adults.